-To test these predictions, the fractional power load on each outer target has been plotted as a function of X-point separation for these grids, and is shown in figure 8.
-These are total loads, taking into account plasma, neutral, and radiation contributions.
-Here the X-point separation is defined as the radial separation of the primary and secondary separatrix when mapped to the midplane.
-The figure indeed shows consistency with expectations, as the fractional power to target 3 increases with X-point separation, whilst the target 1 power loading decreases.
+To test these predictions, the fractional power load on each outer target has been plotted as a function of x-point separation for these grids, and is shown in Figure 8.
+The figure indeed shows consistency with expectations, as the fractional power to target 3 increases with xpoint separation, whilst the target 1 power loading decreases.
 The second target receives very little power, which is expected given that it receives no parallel transport from the SOL, and any power loads must come from cross-field transport, neutral loading, or radiation.